 The nominating and corporate governance committee considers the suitability of each director candidate, including current directors, in light of the current size and composition of our board.
 Although our board of directors does not maintain a specific policy with respect to board diversity, our board of directors believes that our board of directors should be a diverse body, and our nominating and corporate governance committee considers a broad range of backgrounds and experiences.
 In making determinations regarding nominations of directors, our nominating and corporate governance committee may take into account the benefits of diverse viewpoints.
-Our nominating and corporate governance committee evaluations.
+Our nominating and corporate governance committee also considers these and other factors as it oversees the annual board of director and committee evaluations.
 After completing its review and evaluation of director candidates, our nominating and corporate governance committee recommends to our full board of directors the director nominees for selection.